Here are answers to some questions you might have. If you don’t see your question listed here, then please contact us to

 No. Take Up Code does not require any previous certifications of any kind.
 If you are ready to learn how to program, then why should you need to study English literature first?

 Yes.
 The only thing required is that you are comfortable using a computer and eager to learn how to program.
 After a few beginner level classes, most coders are able to fix minor problems all on their own.
 From there, your possibilities are endless.

 Classes are going on at various times and this depends on the exact class.
 Many classes consist of several sessions so you’ll want to make sure to start with the first session of each class.
-The full schedule is available on the Classes page.
+The full schedule is available on the Events page.

 That depends on the class.
 The general concept though is to keep the classes affordable.
 Something that you can attend and get awesome value for without needing any student loans or financing.
-You can find the complete list on the Classes page.
+You can find the complete list on the Events page.

 And don’t forget to subscribe to the Take Up Code podcast on iTunes.
 This is a free audio podcast you can listen to anytime.